Harry Kane: Tottenham must 'take advantage' of Antonio Conte and work to return to 'highest level'

 Spurs finished in the top four for four successive seasons between 2016 and 2019 under the guidance of Mauricio Pochettino, but have recorded sixth and seventh-place finishes in the Premier League since the Argentinian was sacked in November 2019.

-The north London side have also dispensed of the services of Jose Mourinho and Nuno Espiritio Santo since then as they attempt to repeat the success of their time under Pochettino, who led them to the Champions League final just months before his departure.
+The north London side have also dispensed with the services of Jose Mourinho and Nuno Espirito Santo since then as they attempt to repeat the success of their time under Pochettino, who led them to the Champions League final just months before his departure.

 But while Kane admits Spurs have "taken a dip" over the last few seasons, he is confident Conte - a Premier League and FA Cup winner with Chelsea - is the person to improve their fortunes, as long as the players meet his demands.